 Clinical medical assistants work in a variety of settings including:

 Depending on the size of the practice, location, and specialty, job duties may vary.
 There’s also a high demand for clinical medical assistants — the field is expected to grow 29% through 2026.

 For professionals looking to get ahead in the medical assisting world, certification is a step in the right direction.
 Aside from making yourself more marketable and getting better paid, it also encourages re-certifying often.
-By re-certifying as required, it helps you become more confident in your skills as a medical assistant.
+By re-certifying, as required, it helps you become more confident in your skills as a medical assistant.

 The median yearly wage for medical assistants is $32,480 per year.
 Wages vary depending on location and healthcare settings.

-A clinical medical assistant generally works on medical aspects of the job including some administrative duties as well.
+An administrative medical assistant generally works on medical aspects of the job including some administrative duties as well.
 On the other hand, a medical assistant often handles more administrative tasks like patient scheduling, filing insurance paperwork, putting together reports, and more.

 Both positions need medical knowledge to properly assist patients.

-Many healthcare employers require medical assistants be certified in the field.
+Many healthcare employers require medical assistants to be certified in the field.
 Individuals who go through a certified training program are eligible to take the Certified Clinical Medical Assistant (CCMA) and Certified Medical Administrative Assistant (CMAA) exams.
 MedCerts covers the cost of the CCMA exam.